hiperwalk/hiperwalk/docs/install/index.rst

 HPC-Enabled Installation
 ------------------------

-Hiperwalk is capable of using HPC locally or via a docker installation.
+Hiperwalk supports HPC through either a Docker installation or a local installation.
+HPC capabilities can be leveraged using parallelism on multicore CPUs and, optionally, NVIDIA GPUs.

-The following instructions guide you through CPU-based HPC with *optional* GPU support.
+The following instructions will guide you through setting up CPU-based HPC, with optional GPU support.

 .. _docs_gpu_prerequisites:

 GPU Prerequisites
 =================

-Skip this section if GPU support is not desired.
+Skip this section if GPU support is not needed.
 To install the GPU driver, you can follow this `tutorial for installing NVIDIA drivers <https://www.linuxcapable.com/install-nvidia-drivers-on-ubuntu-linux/>`_ Below, we have outlined the essential steps.